ApprenticeAI/frapy/docs/intro/overview.rst

 look for a link to the next page and schedule another request using the same ``parse`` method as callback.

-Here you notice one of the main advantages about Scrapy: requests are :ref:`scheduled and processed asynchronously <topics-architecture>`.
-This means that Scrapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime.
+Here you notice one of the main advantages about Frapy: requests are :ref:`scheduled and processed asynchronously <topics-architecture>`.
+This means that Frapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime.
 This also means that other requests can keep going even if some request fails or an error happens while handling it.

-While this enables you to do very fast crawls (sending multiple concurrent requests at the same time, in a fault-tolerant way) Scrapy also gives you control over the politeness of the crawl through :ref:`a few settings
+While this enables you to do very fast crawls (sending multiple concurrent requests at the same time, in a fault-tolerant way) Frapy also gives you control over the politeness of the crawl through :ref:`a few settings
 <topics-settings-ref>`.
 You can do things like setting a download delay between
 each request, limiting amount of concurrent requests per domain or per IP, and